SteveCaine/unix-scripts/README.md

 unix-scripts
 ============

-Scripts to simplify working with my other open-source repositories, some of which rely on other repos being present in the same parent directory in order to use their code.
+Scripts to simplify working with my open-source repositories, some of which rely on other repos being present in the same parent directory in order to use their code.

 - cloneall: Clones all of my public repositories from GitHub to the current directory.
 (Requires Internet access.)

 - checkall: Executes 'git status' on all working copies of my GitHub repositories in the current directory, if present, or else reports their absence.

-Currently these scripts are configured to handle six repositories:
+Currently these scripts are configured to handle seven repositories:

 - DebugUtil
 - DevUtil
 - FilesUtil
 - MapUtil
+- MBTA-APIs
 - StringMapMaker
 - unix-scripts